4 Things New Parents Do That Hurt Their CreditPublished on June 30, 2022 by CreditFresh

 - Home or automotive repairs

 You are likely spending more money than you did before you had a child, and now your income may be reduced because only one parent is working.
-This places more importance on having a safety net or emergency fund in place to deal with any unexpected expenses.
+This places more importance on having an emergency fund in place to deal with any unexpected expenses.

-Could you find an extra $400 for an unexpected expense if an emergency were to happen tomorrow? $40% of surveyed Americans said finding that money would be a real problem.
-When faced with an unexpected expense and not enough money in the emergency fund, an alternative is to get a line of credit.
+Could you find an extra $400 for an unexpected expense if an emergency were to happen tomorrow?
+This might be easier said than done for a lot of parents.
+If you’re faced with an unexpected expense and don’t have enough money in your emergency fund, a potential alternative would be to apply for a line of credit.

 How Does a Line of Credit Work?